antoniustanianto/data-portfolio/README.md

 **Current Role:**  IT Process Professional at PT.
 Pratama Intercipta
 **Target Position:** Data Analyst in E-commerce/Tech Industry
 **Location:** Tangerang, Indonesia 📍
-**Career Goal:** Leveraging my IT background to drive business growth through advanced data analytics
+**Career Goal:** Transitioning into data analytics to leverage data for strategic business growth

-Experienced IT professional transitioning into data analytics, bringing unique perspectives on system optimization, process improvement, and technical problem-solving.
-Passionate about turning complex data into strategic business insights.
+I'm passionate about uncovering insights from data and translating them into actionable business recommendations.
+With a strong foundation in analytical thinking and business acumen, I'm actively building my technical skills in data analysis, visualization, and statistical modeling.
 ---

 ## 🛠️ Technical Skills